xq141839/UniUltra/README.md

 ## 📚Data Preparation

-The data structure is as follows.
+The data structure is as follows...
 ```
 UniUltra
 ├── datasets